Amyotrophic Lateral Sclerosis (ALS)

 About 5 to 10 percent of ALS is familial — meaning it arises in families in which there is a history of ALS.
 Several genes associated with ALS have been identified or at least mapped to a specific region of a chromosome.

 The other 90 to 95 percent of ALS is sporadic, meaning it occurs without a family history (in other words, "sporadically").
-There appear to be genetic variations that influence one's susceptibility to sporadic ALS, even if they don't actually cause the disease by themselves.
+There appear to be genetic variations that influence one's susceptibility to sporadic ALS, even if they do not necessarily cause the disease by themselves.
+Additionally, some of the same genes identified to cause familial ALS have been found in patients with sporadic ALS.
+A genetic counselor can help advise on the risk of passing along the disease to others within the family.

 Possible causes of sporadic ALS

-Oxidative stress is a phenomenon that occurs when there's an imbalance between the production of oxygen-containing molecules that carry an electrical charge, which can be toxic, and a biological system's ability to readily detoxify them.
-Oxygen-containing, charged particles are common byproducts of cellular metabolism.
+Oxidative stress is a phenomenon that occurs when there is an imbalance between the production of oxygen-containing molecules that carry an electrical charge, which can be toxic, and a biological system's ability to readily detoxify them.
+Oxygen-containing charged particles are common byproducts of cellular metabolism.

 The mitochondria are microscopic energy "factories" inside cells.
 They resemble miniature cells themselves and have their own DNA.
 Abnormalities of the mitochondria may be involved in ALS causation and/or progression.